 Roundtrip efficiency will be assumed to be 88%

-Transmission-connected battery energy storage will be assumed online to provide reactive power support for the reliability portion of the 2023 RTP.
-Battery energy storage, except those registered as SODG, with a duration of 4 hours or greater will be dispatched up to their maximum discharging capacity for summer peak cases, and all battery energy storage, except those registered as SODG, will be assumed to charge up to their maximum charging capacity for the minimum load case.
+Battery energy storage, except those registered as SODG, will be dispatched up to 20.3% of their maximum discharging capacity for summer peak cases, and all battery energy storage, except those registered as SODG, will be assumed to charge up to their maximum charging capacity for the minimum load case.
 Both charging and discharging will be subject to Security-Constrained Optimal Power Flow (SCOPF).

 Demand